-- Drain fuel tank, fuel lines, and carburetor float bowi(s). - Remove empty fuel tank, pour a cup of 10W to 30W oil in tank, shake tank to coat inner surfaces thoroughty and drain off excess oil.
+- 1. Drain fuel tank, fuel lines, and carburetor float bowl(s). - Remove empty fuel tank, pour a cup of 10W to 30W oil in tank, shake tank to coat inner surfaces thoroughly and drain off excess oil.
 Re-install tank. - Remove spark plug(s), pour about one tablespoon of 10W to 30W oil in spark plug hole(s) and re-install spark plugs.
 Kick engine over several times (with ignition off) to coat cylinder walls with oil. - Remove drive chain.
-Clean thoroughly with solvent and lubricate with graphite-base chain lubricant.
+Clean thoroughly with solvent and lubricate with graphite-base chain de gamelie enduros con lubricant.
 Re-install chain or store in a plastic bag (tie to frame for safe-keeping). - 5.
-Lubricate all control cables. - 6.
-Remove battery and charge.
-Store in a dry place and re-charge once a month.
-Do not store battery in an excessively warm or cold place (less than 32 'F or more than 90 'F).
+Lubricate all control cables.

-- Block up frame to raise both wheels off ground (Main stands can be used on machines so equipped.) - 8.
-Deflate tires to 15psi. - 9.
-Tie a plastic bag over exhaust pipe outlet(s) to prevent moisture entering. - 10.
-If storing in humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil.
-Donot apply oil to rubber parts or seat cover.
+- Block up frame to raise both wheels off ground.
+(Main stands can be used on machines so equipped.) - 7.
+Deflate tires to 15psi. - 8.
+Tie a plastic bag over exhaust pipe outlet(s) to prevent moisture entering. - If storing in humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil.
+Do not apply oil to rubber parts or seat cover.